Happy Birthday to Me (1981 film): Home media

+Reception

 Box office

 Happy Birthday to Me opened in the United States and Canada on May 15, 1981 in 1,124 theatres and grossed $3,712,597 in its opening weekend.
-It grossed $10.6 million at the North American box office.
+It ultimately went on to gross $10.6 million at the North American box office.

 Critical response

+Contemporary

 Vincent Canby in The New York Times called it a confused ripoff of Friday the 13th and Prom Night (both released in 1980).
 James Harwood in Variety wrote that the film gets "dumber and dumber until the fitful finale".
 Linda Gross of the Los Angeles Times referred to the film as a "well-directed, suspenseful and nauseatingly violent horror movie" that is "gratuitously mean", commending it as technically well-made but criticizing it for its violent content.
 The Baltimore Evening Sun's Lou Cedrone wrote "it is sad to know that a director of this stature has descended to this, a bloody horror film.
 The movie has been done with professionalism, but in the end, like The Fan, Happy Birthday to Me is so much bloodletting, all of it in vivid color".
 Siskel & Ebert chose it as one of their "Dogs of the Week" on an episode of their show in 1981.

 Candice Russell of the Fort Lauderdale News praised the film as a "more than competently made chiller", adding that director Thompson "plays out the scenes where we anticipate mayhem like a virtuoso violinist".

 Ron Cowan of Statesman Journal commended the acting of Anderson and direction of Thompson, and wrote that he "develops the characters of the young actors enough that they take on the semblance of real people".
 However, he goes on to call the plot derivative of other films in the genre.
 Bill Cosford of the Miami Herald gave it a scathing review, criticizing the plot for being "incomprehensible".
 Cosford wrote that its title and "attractive star" are the only things working for the film.

+Modern

 AllMovie gave the film a mixed review, writing, "Happy Birthday to Me stands out from the slasher movie pack of the early '80s because it pushes all the genre's elements to absurd heights.
 The murders, plot twists and, especially, the last-minute revelations that are dished up in the final reel don't just deny credibility, they outright defy it".